Hitscotty/barnes-nobles-api/README.md

 # barnes-nobles-api
-an api for barnes and nobles
+an api for barnes and nobles; base url: http://barnesandnobles.herokuapp.com/

 # endpoints